ICVL-BGU/Fragment-Style-Recognition/README.md

 This repository contains all code for training and evaluating the models from our paper "Recognizing Artistic Style of Archaeological Image Fragments Using Deep Style Extrapolation", to be presented in HCII 2025.

 ## Setup
-1. Clone this repository
+1. Clone this repository.
-2. Install the required dependencies:
-Please run ```bash
-pip install -r requirements.txt```
+2. To install the required dependencies run ```bash pip install -r requirements.txt```.
 3. If you wish to use the proposed POMPAAF dataset, download it from [here](https://bgu365.sharepoint.com/:f:/s/ICVL/ElyJxN--aONDsd83cVwu4FABsPQqGKrV_3HYb480omJHHA?e=sna8Bh) and place the extracted folders in the `pompaaf/` directory.

 ## Configuration